Super-resolution of partially coherent bosonic sources: Theoretical limits to resolution

-One can recover \eqnref{eq:qubit_derivative} if one performs the full derivative of both the measurement and $\rho^{(1)}$ without any approximation, i.e., \be
+One can recover \eqnref{eq:qubit_derivative} if one performs the full derivative of both the measurement and $\rho^{(1)}$ without any approximation, i.e.,

-\ee The reason for this is that the first term in \eqnref{eq:full_blown_derivative2} exactly cancels the last term in \eqnref{eq:full_blown_derivative}.
-In other words, the overestimation resulting from the qubit approximation is equivalent to that of performing a measurement that explicitly depends on the parameter.
-However, such measurement is unphysical as it implies previous knowledge on the parameter to be estimated.
+The reason for this is that the first term in \eqnref{eq:full_blown_derivative2} exactly cancels the last term in \eqnref{eq:full_blown_derivative}.
+In other words, the overestimation resulting from the qubit approximation is equivalent to that of performing a measurement that explicitly depends on the parameter, which is unjustified as it implies previous knowledge on the parameter to be estimated.

-When \(q\neq 1/2\) a binary SPADE measurement centred anywhere but at the centroid can be thought of as a misalignment of the measurement apparatus, resulting in a sub-optimal FI.
-This is the reason why, in \cref{fig:misaligned_measurement_3} and when the qubit approximation is \emph{not} taken, the FI of the \(\{\ketbra{e_1}{e_1},\, \ketbra{e_2}{e_2}\}\) measurement (misaligned \& sub-optimal) is \emph{below} the FI of the \(\{\ketbra{v_1}{v_1},\, \ketbra{v_2}{v_2}\}\) measurement (aligned \& optimal). \figref{fig:misaligned_measurement} shows the relative difference in Fisher information between said measurements.
+When \(q\neq 1/2\) a binary SPADE measurement centred anywhere but at the reference position $x_0$ (in our example $x_0=x_c$) can be thought of as a misalignment of the measurement apparatus, resulting in a sub-optimal FI.
+This is the reason why, in \cref{fig:misaligned_measurement_3} and when the qubit approximation is \emph{not} taken, the FI of the \(\{\ketbra{e_1}{e_1},\, \ketbra{e_2}{e_2}\}\) measurement (misaligned \& sub-optimal) is \emph{below} the FI of the \(\{\ket{v_1^{(\hat{q})}}\bra{v_1^{(\hat{q})}},\, \ket{v_2^{(\hat{q})}}\bra{v_2^{(\hat{q})}}\}\) measurement (aligned \& optimal). \figref{fig:misaligned_measurement} shows the relative difference in FI between said measurements.

 The misaligned measurement is still super-resolving and becomes optimal at $q=1/2$, when \(x_c=x_g\).